Setting and changing grades

 Grain grades in Canada are set or changed only after careful consideration and research.
 While the system is flexible enough to meet the changing needs of producers, industry and customers, it is also stable and reliable.

-The Western Standards Committee includes sub-committees that provide information and expertise for specific crops, including wheat, barley, oilseeds and pulses.
+The grain standards committees receive information and expertise from the grain standards advisory committees for specific crops, including wheat, barley, oilseeds and pulses.

 Grade change process

 Anyone can bring forward a concern about grading, a quality issue or any specification in the Official Grain Grading Guide by contacting a standards committee member, an advisory committee member, or the Canadian Grain Commission.
 The grain standards committee or advisory committee member brings the item forward for discussion at the appropriate advisory committee's meeting.

 2. Grain standard advisory committee discussion and scientific study

 The advisory committee discusses the potential impact a change would have on the grain industry and the customers of Canada's grain.
 The advisory committee decides if further study is required.
 If so, the advisory committee seeks input from stakeholders and arranges for scientific research where necessary.

 Once consultation and research are complete, results are brought back to the advisory committee for further discussion and consideration.
 At this point, the advisory committee may: